tilden/tilden.github.io/projects/messaging.md

 {% include img.html
   url="/images/projects/messaging/accessibility_headings.png"
-  alt="An annotated mockup of Messaging with heading levels highlighted" caption="Heading levels!
+  alt="An annotated mockup of Messaging with heading levels highlighted" w="550" caption="Heading levels!
 It's really too bad we're still stuck with hardcoded heading levels, instead of <a href='http://blogoscoped.com/archive/2005-04-20-n74.html'>that cool proposed &lt;h&gt; element</a>"
 %}

 {% include img.html
   url="/images/projects/messaging/accessibility_landmarks.png"
-  alt="An annotated mockup of Messaging with landmark regions highlighted" caption="An annotated image I made showing landmarks for Messaging; try to pretend it doesn't look like I made it in MS Paint"
+  alt="An annotated mockup of Messaging with landmark regions highlighted" w="550" caption="An annotated image I made showing proposed landmarks for Messaging; try to pretend it doesn't look like I made it in MS Paint"
 %}

 Ultimately, we were able to fix a large amount of these issues, and hopefully users with disabilities will have an easier time using Indeed Messages!